-Here are some things to consider when creating a
+Here are some things to consider when creating a DR plan:

 Example: If email is an essential enabler for your business, then it needs to have a DR focus.
 Could you revert to manual processes for some period of time, and if so, for how long and at what expense to your business?
 Identify what needs to be protected along with what is required in order to restart, restore and recover your business applications and data.

 Example: A localized event, such as a power failure or an accident on an adjacent roadway, prevents access or use of applications and data.